learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 Kubeform calls the Terraform provider for Amazon Web Services (AWS), Google Cloud, Azure etc.

-Terraform is a mature product, and it is battle-tested in production by small and large companies.
+Terraform is a mature and has been battle-tested in production by small and large companies.

 As a consequence, it has the most up to date list of configurations parameters.